maxiruani/mr-image/README.md

 # Installation

-Installation is easy, MR-IMAGE has minimal dependencies - only the AngularJS is required.
+Installation is easy, MR-IMAGE has minimal dependencies - only AngularJS is required.

 ### Install with Bower
 ```sh